 COVID-19 Vaccine Information

-Is the COVID-19 vaccine free?
+How long does the COVID-19 vaccine last?

 Is the COVID-19 vaccine safe?

 What are the ingredients in the COVID-19 vaccine

-There are currently three COVID-19 vaccines with Emergency Use Authorization (EUA) approval by the FDA.
-Ingredients for the Pfizer COVID Vaccine may be found on the EUA Fact Sheet.
+Ingredients for the Comirnaty (Pfizer) COVID Vaccine may be found on the Fact Sheet.

 Ingredients for the Moderna COVID Vaccine may be found on the EUA Fact Sheet.
-Ingredients for the Johnson & Johnson/Janssen COVID Vaccine may be found on the EUA Fact Sheet.
+Ingredients for the Johnson & Johnson COVID Vaccine may be found on the EUA Fact Sheet.

 What are the potential side effects?

 Side effects are common, but generally mild to moderate